 \subsection{Proof of Theorem \ref{thm: tl lower bdd}}

 Similar to the proof of Theorem \ref{thm: mtl lower bdd}, we prove the following parts one by one.
-Combining them together entials the lower bound.
+Combining them together entails the lower bound.
 Throughout this subsection, we assume the following generative model for tasks in $\{0\}\cup S$:

-where $\tp_{\bx}$ is sub-Gaussian with $\bSigma = \te(\bx\bx^T)$.
+where $\tP_{\bx}$ is sub-Gaussian with $\bSigma = \tE(\bx\bx^\top)$.
 Suppose there exist constants $c, C$ such that $0<c \leq \lambda_{\min}(\bSigma) \leq \lambda_{\max}(\bSigma) \leq C < \infty$.
-Then any joint distribution $\tp$ of $(\bx, y)$ can be written as $\tp_{\bx, y} = \tp_{y|\bx; \bbeta}\cdot \tp_{\bx}$.
+Then any joint distribution $\tP$ of $(\bx, y)$ can be written as $\tP_{\bx, y} = \tP_{y|\bx; \bbeta}\cdot \tP_{\bx}$.

 Denote